 Building Block: Lloyd Caldwell ’69

 Lloyd Caldwell took on the nation's toughest infrastructure challenges as a member of the U.S. Army Corps of Engineers.
-With Auburn’s help, he’s preparing them for more.
+With the McWhorter School of Building Science's help, he’s preparing them for more.

-Lloyd Caldwell knew he wanted to be in construction, but found more than a career at Auburn University—he found a calling that enabled him to serve his nation through the U.S. Army Corps of Engineers (USACE) for the next 50 years.
+Lloyd Caldwell knew he wanted to be in construction, but found more than a career at Auburn University’s McWhorter School of Building Science—he found a calling that enabled him to serve his nation through the U.S. Army Corps of Engineers (USACE) for the next 50 years.

 An engineer formation of the U.S. Army, the USACE focuses on military and civilian construction projects dating to the Revolutionary War.
 Caldwell retired in 2020 as director of military programs, overseeing USACE’s worldwide program for engineering, construction, real estate, and environmental activities in support of the Army, Air Force, Department of Defense, Federal Agencies and foreign nations.